 Victor R Fanelli

-Dr. Fanelli's current scientific interest is studying the interplay of localized and itinerant electrons and how it evolves towards coherent collective interactions as temperature decreases.
-This is relevant to understand many phenomena in materials from the family of “strongly correlated electron systems”, like high temperature superconductors and heavy fermion compounds.
+2) Studying the interplay of localized and itinerant electrons and how it evolves towards coherent collective interactions with temperature.
+This is relevant to understand many phenomena in materials from the family of “strongly correlated electron systems”, including high temperature superconductors and heavy fermion compounds.

 Lead Scientist for Sample Environments, Lujan Neutron Scattering Center, Los Alamos National Laboratory (2011 - 2016)